Mathematical Programming-based Multi-Agent Systems (MPMAS)

 MPMAS is part of a family of models called multi-agent systems models of land-use/cover change (MAS/LUCC).
 These models couple a cellular component representing a physical landscape with an agent-based component representing land-use decision-making (Parker et al. 2002).
 MAS/LUCC models have been applied in a wide range of settings (Kremmydas et al. 2018, Utomo et al. 2018) yet have in common that agents are autonomous decision-makers who interact and communicate and make decisions that can alter their environment.

 Other MAS/LUCC applications have been implemented with software packages such as Cormas, NetLogo, RePast, and Swarm (Parker et al. 2003).
 The main difference between MPMAS and these alternative packages is the use of whole farm mathematical programming to simulate land-use decision-making.
-With this decision-making component MPMAS is firmly grounded in agricultural economics (Nolan et al., 2009).
+With this decision-making component MPMAS is firmly grounded in agricultural economics (Nolan et al. 2009).
+MPMAS has been applied in a dozen countries around the world.
+It is flexible in terms of the spatial extent that it can cover and has been used in small-scale as well as large-scale applications.
+Selected applications are shown in the table below.

 Table.
 Applications of MPMAS